mcu-tools/mcuboot/docs/design.md

 Procedure:

 1. Inspect swap status region; is an interrupted swap being resumed?
-    Yes: Complete the partial swap operation; skip to step 3.
+    + Yes: Complete the partial swap operation; skip to step 3.
-    No: Proceed to step 2.
+    + No: Proceed to step 2.

 2. Inspect image trailers; is a swap requested?
-    Yes.
+    + Yes:
-    ​    1.
-Is the requested image valid (integrity and security check)?
+        1. Is the requested image valid (integrity and security check)?
-    ​        Yes.
+            + Yes.
-    ​            a.
+                a.
 Perform swap operation.
-    ​            b.
+                b.
 Persist completion of swap procedure to image trailers.
-    ​            c.
+                c.
 Proceed to step 3.
-    ​        No.
+            + No.
-    ​            a.
+                a.
 Erase invalid image.
-    ​            b.
+                b.
 Persist failure of swap procedure to image trailers.
-    ​            c.
+                c.
 Proceed to step 3.

-    No: Proceed to step 3.
+    + No: Proceed to step 3.

 3. Boot into image in primary slot.